panchiniak/proc/README.md

  * Access proc/keyring/add to generate keys for the current user.

- * Access proc/add/&lt;uids_csv&gt; to encrypt a file for the users identified in &lt;uids_csv&gt; (a comma separated values list of user IDs).
+ * Access proc/add/&lt;uids_csv&gt; to encrypt a file for the users identified in &lt;uids_csv&gt; (a comma separated values list of user IDs), proc/add/&lt;uids_csv&gt; for encrypting with the author's signature.
 Protect Content will provide an Exclusive Access Link for the recipients to decrypt the file.

  * As recipient, access proc/update/&lt;pids_csv&gt;/&lt;uids_csv&gt; to